THCa vs Delta 9: What’s the Difference Between THCa and Delta 9 THC?

 • Edibles

-Most products will utilize THCa in its raw form, allowing your body to capture the benefits of natural plant material.
+These products keep THCa in its raw form so your body can capture the benefits of natural plant material.
 Think of it like enjoying the raw form of any vitamin or mineral.
-Before it undergoes a process, it’s naturally found in its raw form.

 Now you can walk away and tell all your friends about what you learned in terms of the difference between THCa and delta 9.
-Although they are quite similar, there are some distinct differences that should remain at the top of your mind when making a decision of what works best for you.
+Although they have the potential to be the same thing, we’ve shown you where THCa vs delta 9 THC differ.

 Reading next